 A: No, we are not asking our clubs or contest directors to police UAS Registration.
 That decision is up to each individual club and event leader.

 Q: I am an Affiliate Member, do not live in the US, or I am not a US Citizen.
 How do I register?

 A:Everyone, including foreign nationals and tourists, who operate a UAS for hobby or recreational purposes outdoors in the U.S. must use the FAA’s online registration system.
-These non-U.S. citizens or non-permanent U.S. residents will receive the same registration certificate as U.S. Citizens or permanent U.S. residents.
+These non-U.S. citizens or non-permanent U.S. residents will receive the same thesis statement online registration certificate as U.S. Citizens or permanent U.S. residents.
 However, this certificate will function as a “recognition of ownership” document.
 This document is required by the Department of Transportation for foreign nationals to operate legally in the US.

 Visiting pilots can only use a computer with a United States IP address to register.
 When arriving in the states, pilots can register using a US computer at a hotel, guest home, or even at AMA HQ.
 For assistance you can call 877 396 4636 or email FAAHotline@faa.gov.

 Q: I only fly CL, FF, or indoors – do I need to register?